rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

 As noted above, we want to continue to suppress normal lint checks for upstream dependencies.
-Therefore, Cargo will continue to pass `--cap-lints=allow` for non-path upstream depedencies.
+Therefore, Cargo will continue to pass `--cap-lints=allow` for non-path upstream dependencies.

 However, the Rust compiler's behavior will change slightly.
 Even when `--cap-lints=allow` is turned on, we need Cargo to know when a